krishna-9555/krishna-9555/README.md

 - 👋 Hi, I’m @krishna-9555
 - 👀 I’m interested in ...web devlopment and designing
-- 🌱 I’m currently learning ...
-B.tech computer science in AKTU univarsity.
+- 🌱 I’m currently learning ... front-end devlopment
 - 💞️ I’m looking to collaborate on  Devlopment  of design
 - 📫 How to reach me ... krishnasaxena7376@gmail.com
 - 😄 Pronouns: ... krishna